AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 subprograms may be specified in terms of functions declared in the same package specification.
 The function declarations are completed in the body and the postconditions of the completed functions are used to prove the implementations of the other subprograms.
-In |SPARK|
-explicit postconditions do not have to be specified on the bodies of the functions as they are implemented as expression functions and the expression, E, of the function acts as a default refined postcondition, i.e., F'Result = E.  Note that the |SPARK| version is proven entirely automatically whereas the SPARK 2005 version requires user defined proof rules.
+In SPARK 2014 explicit postconditions do not have to be specified on the bodies of the functions as they are implemented as expression functions and the expression, E, of the function acts as a default refined postcondition, i.e., F'Result = E.  Note that the SPARK 2014 version is proven entirely automatically whereas the SPARK 2005 version requires user defined proof rules.